wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         -   Avoid pre-made themes (eg. the types of things you find on https://themeforest.net/) as they come bundled and bloated with extra software that most sites will never use

         -   Limit Plugins to a bare minimum, creating functionality within functions.php where possible

+        -   Forms: use the Contact Form 7 plugin, avoid Gravity Forms or other plugins that require paid accounts.
+For integration with our tools (like Ortto) we need to be able to set the machine name of the fields.

         -   Plugin Recommendations for consistency across WRI sites: Yoast SEO, Gravity Forms (and Gravity Forms reCAPTCHA Add-On), Redirection, ReCaptcha Pro by BestWebSoft